-During this stage, you also have to determine if the resources you have found are both reliable and valid.
-Read this brief overview of preliminary research from the Learn NC website to learn a few more tips and strategies for conducting preliminary research: A writing process: Preliminary research, by Vinetta Bell.
+During this stage, you must also determine if the resources you have found are reliable and valid.
+Read A writing process: Preliminary research to learn a few more tips and strategies for conducting preliminary research.

-As stated in the article, while doing your preliminary research, you may decide to tweak your topic, and that is okay!
-Based on the specific information you were able to find in your resources, you may decide that it will be easier to change the focus of your topic.
+While doing your preliminary research, you may decide to tweak your topic, which is okay!
+Based on the specific information you found in your resources, you may decide that it will be easier to change the focus of your topic.

-For example, perhaps you had planned to write your paper on the Underground Railroad, but while doing preliminary research, you came across a significant amount of information on Harriet Tubman.
+For example, perhaps you had planned to write your paper on the Underground Railroad.
+Still, while doing preliminary research, you found a significant amount of information on Harriet Tubman.
 It is acceptable to decide to shift your focus.

-At this stage in the process, it's still early enough that this will not hinder your progress.
+At this stage, it's still early enough that this will not hinder your progress.

 It involves gathering resources, browsing through them, and determining if they will be useful in your research.
-Preliminary research will also help you determine what the two or three main focuses of your paper will be.
+Preliminary research will also help you determine the two or three main focuses of your paper.

 It is also helpful to jot down some brief notes as you do this, so later on, you can remember what information you found where.
 These notes do not need to be formal in any way; they will serve as a guide to help you to create your thesis statement in the next step of the process.